 If you’re planning to borrow, ensure you do it in the cheapest way possible and don’t take on debt you cannot afford to service or repay.
 Consider a 0% interest purchase credit card, a current account with an interest free overdraft or a personal loan.

-If your current mortgage deal is ending, think about remortgaging to a deal with a better rate.
-Or find out what your current lender can offer – known as a product transfer.
+If your current mortgage agreement is due to expire, find out if you could save by remortgaging to one with a better rate – or see what better deal your current lender can offer (this is known as a product transfer).
 You could find yourself hundreds of pounds better off a month.

 If you haven’t changed current accounts in a while, there are a host of deals available, with some offering cash incentives just to switch.

-If you can afford to, start putting more away into your savings.
+If you’re lucky enough to be in the position to do it, start putting more away into your savings.
 It makes sense to put money away to cover unexpected eventualities if you can.